Burglary, Home Invasions, and Criminal Trespass in Tennessee

 Tennessee law also prohibits the related crimes of criminal trespass and aggravated criminal trespass.

 A person commits criminal trespass by knowingly entering onto (or remaining on) private property without the consent of the owner.
-The property may include land or a building or other structure.
-A person can enter with their entire body or use of a drone.
+The property may include land, a building, or other structure.
+Here, entering can be accomplished by physically being present on the property or using a drone to enter the property's private airspace.

 Trespass and burglary differ in that trespass does not require that the defendant enter the property with the intent to commit a crime.
 Instead, merely entering without consent qualifies as trespass.
-Consent may be:
+Lack of consent may be:

-• direct (an owner saying "you may enter my property")
+• direct (such as an owner saying "get off my property")

-• inferred on property that is used for commercial purposes open to the general public, or
+• inferred on property that is not open to the general public or closed off by fencing or gates, or

 Aggravated criminal trespass is a similar but more serious crime, which occurs when a defendant enters or remains on property without the owner's consent and either: